JNRowe/jnrowe.github.io/articles/tips/BTS_as_a_task_manager.rst

 See :gist:`204172`

-It could be improved to take settings to filter the bug list or all manner of other cool things, but that is why it has a "See gist #x" label next to it.
+It could be improved to take settings to filter the bug list or all manner of other cool things, but that is why it has a “See gist #x” label next to it.
 Feel free to post updates to the gist!

 .. |BTS| replace:: :abbr:`BTS (Bug Tracking System)`